soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 ### 2.5 Huggingface's 🤗 Tokenizer

 I have already implemented a word-level simple `Tokenizer` from scratch.
 However, for real world application, nobody will develop a BPE or Wordpiece tokenizer from scratch!
-Therefore, we should rely on ann external library such as Huggingface where we can take the implementation of any of the tokenizer such as BPE or Wordpiece.
+Therefore, we should rely on an external library such as Huggingface where we can take the implementation of the tokenizer such as BPE or Wordpiece.

 > Note that I am talking about the implementation of the tokenizer.
 That means, Huggingface's `tokenizers` library contains all the classes related to BPE or Wordpiece tokenizer so that we don't have to code them from scratch.
 After choosing one of the tokenizer class, we have to train the tokenizer on our corpus so that we build the vocabulary out of our own selected corpus.
 This is fundamentally different from taking a pre-trained tokenizer which was trained on somebody else's corpus.
-For example, Huggingface's `transformers` library provides all the pre-trained tokenizers such as `BertTokenizer` or `GPT2Tokenizer` etc. These pre-trained tokenizers were trained on an enormous corpus which we don't have access but we have the access to the vocabulary that was created out of that corpus.
+For example, Huggingface's `transformers` library provides all the pre-trained tokenizers such as `BertTokenizer` or `GPT2Tokenizer` etc. These pre-trained tokenizers were trained on an enormous corpus which we don't have access, but we have the access to the vocabulary that was created out of that corpus.
 Therefore, these pre-trained tokenizers would be used most of the time unless we want to pre-train an LLM on our own customized corpus.
 In that case, for that customized corpus, we have to build the vocabulary using the tokenizer classes provided by the `tokenizers` library.
 As a rule of thumb, if you want to use other's vocabulary then use `transformers` library, otherwise use `tokenizers` library to build your own vocabulary.

 The main class that handles the tokenization process is class `tn.Tokenizer` which takes the model as an input and returns the tokenizer object.